dynamicexpresso/DynamicExpresso/README.md

 - Ability to discover identifiers (variables, types, parameters) of a given expression
 - Small footprint, generated expressions are managed classes, can be unloaded and can be executed in a single appdomain
 - Easy to use and deploy, it is all contained in a single assembly without other external dependencies
-- 100 % managed code written in C# 4.0
+- Written in .NET Standard 2.0
+	- Build available for .NET 4.6.1 and .NET Core 2.0
 - Open source (MIT license)

 ### Return value